-- Account for organization’s industry, business model and compliance requirements where appropriate.
+- Account for the organization’s industry, business model, and compliance requirements.

 - Stay consistent with the methodology and scope.

-- Provide practical remediation path, accounting for the organization’s strengths and weaknesses.
+- Provide a practical remediation path, accounting for the organization’s strengths and weaknesses.

 Qualities of a Good Assessment Report

-- Starts with a strong executive summary that a non-technical reader can understand
+- Open with a strong executive summary that a non-technical reader can understand.

-- Provides meaningful analysis, rather than merely presenting the output of assessment tools
+- Provide meaningful analysis, instead of merely presenting the output of assessment tools.

-- Offers remediation guidance beyond merely pointing out security problems
+- Offer remediation guidance beyond merely pointing out security problems.

-- Is structured in logical sections to accommodate the different groups who’ll read and act upon it
+- Structure the report in logical sections to accommodate the different types of readers.